Alto: Etymology

+In opera

+According to The New Grove Dictionary of Opera (1992), the term "alto" refers to singers whose voice encompasses the pitches of the notes f to d″ (see Helmholtz pitch notation).
+The singer of this voice type is more often described, for a female, as a contralto; for a male, as a countertenor (or in early French music as haute-contre) or a falsetto singer.
+A castrato may also sing in this range.

 Solo voices

 The contralto voice is a matter of vocal timbre and tessitura as well as range, and a classically trained solo contralto would usually have a range greater than that of a normal choral alto part in both the upper and lower ranges.
 However, the vocal tessitura of a classically trained contralto would still make these singers more comfortable singing in the lower part of the voice.
 A choral non-solo contralto may also have a low range down to D3 (thus perhaps finding it easier to sing the choral tenor part), but some would have difficulty singing above E5.
 In a choral context mezzo-sopranos and contraltos might sing the alto part, together with countertenors, thus having three vocal timbres (and two means of vocal production) singing the same notes.

-The use of the term "alto" to describe solo voices is mostly seen in contemporary (e.g. pop) music, and is rarely seen in classical music outside of soloists in choral works, though there are many terms in common usage in various languages and in different cultures for solo singers in this range.
+The use of the term "alto" to describe solo voices is mostly seen in contemporary music genres (pop, rock, etc.) to describe singers whose range is lower than that of a mezzo-soprano but higher than that of a true contralto, and is very rarely seen in classical music outside of soloists in choral works.
+In classical music, most women with an alto range would be grouped within mezzo-sopranos, but many terms in common usage in various languages and in different cultures exist to describe solo classical singers with this range.
 Examples include contralto, countertenor, haute-contre, and tenor altino, among others.

 In choral music

 In SATB four-part mixed chorus, the alto is the second-highest vocal range, above the tenor and bass and below the soprano.
 The alto range in choral music is approximately from F3 (the F below middle C) to F5 (the second F above middle C).
 In common usage, alto is used to describe the voice type that typically sings this part, though this is not strictly correct.
-Alto, like the other three standard modern choral voice classifications (soprano, tenor and bass) was originally intended to describe a part within a homophonic or polyphonic texture, rather than an individual voice type; neither are the terms alto and contralto interchangeable or synonymous, though they are often treated as such.
+Alto, like the other three standard modern choral voice classifications (soprano, tenor and bass) was originally intended to describe a part within a homophonic or polyphonic texture, rather than an individual voice type and the terms alto and contralto are not interchangeable nor synonymous.

 Although some women who sing alto in a choir are contraltos, many would be more accurately called mezzo-sopranos (a voice of somewhat higher range and different timbre).
 Men singing in this range are countertenors, although this term is a source of considerable controversy, some authorities preferring the usage of the term "male alto" for those countertenors who use a predominantly falsetto voice production (boys singing in their natural range may be termed "boy altos").